nogigen/animal-classification/README.md

-# animal classifier
+# animal classification
 Applying feature extraction with VGG-16 to classify animal images using logistic regression, linear SVM and Multilayer Perceptron.

 This readme is a summary.
 If you want more information, feel free to read my <a href="/eee485_final_report.pdf" class="image fit">report</a> or take a look at this <a href="/presentation.pptx" class="image fit">presentation</a>.

-[Dataset](https://www.kaggle.com/vishalsubbiah/pokemon-images-and-types) is available in kaggle.
+[Dataset](https://www.kaggle.com/alessiocorrado99/animals10) is available in kaggle.
 Download the dataset and unzip it.
-Unzipped folder, preprocessing.ipynb and Vanilla AutoEncoder.ipynb should be in the same folder
+Unzipped folder, preprocessing.ipynb and files which contains the implementations of the models should be in the same folder.

 ---
 ## Preprocessimg